n-d-k/OpenCorePkg/README.md

 - ACPI patches is now optional for non macOS with setting ACPI->Quirks->EnableForAll to yes (default is no).
 - Boot entry can be switched and selected with Up/Down arrow and Enter keys.
 - Fixed the unmatched 1st and 2nd stages boot Apple logo (* To ensure a match, set Misc->Boot->Resolution to match with one in macOS preferences, and to better boot menu text visibility for 4k+ display, set Misc->Boot->ConsoleMode to Max).
-- macOS Recovery Entries are hidden by default, use Spacebar in Boot Menu as a toggle on/off to show/hide these entries.
+- macOS Recovery/Tools Entries are hidden by default, use Spacebar in Boot Menu as a toggle on/off to show/hide these entries.
+- Individual custom entry can now be set hidden using Misc->Entries->Item 0->Hidden (Boolean).

  Usage:
 - To build OpenCore, run "./ndk-macbuild.tool" at Terminal (require Xcode and Xcode Command Line Tool installed, and open xcode to accept license agreement before compiling).